Intenzo21/asterix-rl/README.md

-# Applied_AI
- A repository of Group 10 for CS5079 Applied AI Assessment 1.
+# Reinforcement Learning (RL) Agent for the Atari Asterix Game.